SebastianUA/terraform/consul/examples/consul_node/README.md

-# Work with Consul node via terraform
+# Work with AWS CONSUL_NODE via terraform

 A terraform module for making CONSUL_NODE.